apache/spark/docs/quick-start.md

 [(u'and', 9), (u'A', 1), (u'webpage', 1), (u'README', 1), (u'Note', 1), (u'"local"', 1), (u'variable', 1), ...]
 {% endhighlight %}

-It may seem silly to use Spark to explore and cache a 100-line text file.
-The interesting part is that these same functions can be used on very large data sets, even when they are striped across tens or hundreds of nodes.
-You can also do this interactively by connecting `bin/spark-shell` to a cluster, as described in the [programming guide](scala-programming-guide.html#initializing-spark).

 </div>
 </div>